krishnaTORQUE/SpamDeny/README.md

 > ## _Note_

-- If first time you are using this tool, run `requirements.py` before starting App.
+- If first time you are using this tool, check the requirements has installed.
 - Report here for issue / bug.
 - Let me know to become a contributor.